funkyjams/Tarot/README.md

 ------------

-This is a java implementation of the French Tarot game.
+This is a java implementation of the [French Tarot](https://en.wikipedia.org/wiki/French_tarot) game.
-For rules, check wikipedia.

 Yet to be implemented:
 - Special rules (Petit at the end, Excuse at the end, poignee, etc...)